Twinki14/NAS/README.md

 ## Simba Input Function Overrides
-NAS overrides almost all of Simba's mouse/keyboard functions, like KeyDown, KeyUp, MoveMouse, all of which can be found in Mouse/Keyboard Overrides.pas This is to maintain compatibility between includes.
+NAS overrides almost all of Simba's mouse/keyboard functions, like KeyDown, KeyUp, MoveMouse, all of which can be found in Mouse/Keyboard Overrides.pas This is to maintain compatibility between includes

 ## Requires [whatever ollys latest simba version is at](https://github.com/ollydev/Simba/releases)

 ## Setup
-NAS uses the official NXT Client, so just boot NXT up and start the script.
+NAS uses the official NXT Client, so just boot NXT up and start the script

 The NXT Client must be set to **Compatibility Mode** if you want Color-finding functions to work!
 It's normal for the client to lag until it fully loads the shaders